Comparator Loss: An Ordinal Contrastive Loss to Derive a Severity Score for Speech-based Health Monitoring: Background

 \subsection{Category learning}

 Categorical losses, such as cross-entropy, are well-established in the field of machine learning and commonly used in medical tasks.
 These make no assumption on the ordering of classes, meaning there is no inductive bias encoded in the model that categories are sequential.
 However, cross-entropy has also been applied to ordinal classes, such as the bits in binary encoding \cite{wavernn}.
+The cross-entropy loss requires the model to assign a probability to each class, with the condition that these sum to one.
+The loss is calculated as the difference between the predicted distribution and an ideal distribution, where the ideal distribution is taken to be a one-hot vector encoding the correct category.
+Authors in \cite{ordinal_category} extend the cross-entropy loss by incorporating ordering knowledge: rather than a one-hot target vector, ones are assigned to all categories up to and including the ground-truth category and zeros are assigned thereafter, with the loss computed via MSE or relative entropy.